 It is here that this person feels most at home.
 Everything is oddly familiar.
 From the people to the job, hotels, and streets.
 Before long there the past has faded away.
 The simpler, presumably less pleasant real-life led by this person never existed.

 By the end of the poem the speaker has made a home in this imaginary world but is forced back to the present.
 “You” are once more made to confront the “English rain” which is still pouring down on “your” real home.

 Analysis of In Your Mind

-At this point in the poem it is unclear what sent this speaker to thoughts of another country or whether these almost-memories are good or bad.
-In the next two lines the speaker centers the setting and informs the reader where the poem will take place.
+At this point in the poem, it is unclear what sent this speaker to thoughts of another country or whether these almost-memories are good or bad.
+In the next two lines, the speaker centres the setting and informs the reader where the poem will take place.
 “You” are in England and it is an “autumn” day.
 It is raining outside now, as it has been all “afternoon.”
 The world “you” are attempting to penetrate is “muffled by the rain.”

 The character which the speaker is crafting is heading off to the airport.
 This person has with them..

 …a credit card and a warm coat you will leave

 On the plane.